-A resume like this looks intimidating, and overwhelms the reader with all of its information, at once.
+A resume like this looks intimidating, too long, and overwhelms the reader with its information, all at once.

 Your Australian Resume Should Not Look Like It Belongs In The 1990s.

 The traditional resume design harks back to an era when the abundance of text on a page was considered to be a feature, not a flaw.

 In the 1990s, people weren’t drowning in information as they are now.
 Consequently, they had the patience for cumbersome, intimidating, overloaded-with-text resumes.